Carry Out Work Without a Building Permit

 - Is what you did covered by the exemptions in the Regulations?

-The maximum penalty the Court may impose for this offence on an individual is a fine of 500 penalty units (around $80,500).
+The maximum penalty the Court may impose for a charge of Carry Out Work Without a Building Permit (s16(1) of the Building Act 1993) on an individual is a fine of 500 penalty units (around $80,500).

 The maximum penalty the Court may impose on a company is a fine of 2,500 penalty units (around $402,900).
 The sentenced received will depend on the severity of the breach.